wkearn/TidalDischargeModels.jl/README.md

 If you would like the version of the code used in that paper, checkout tag [v0.1.0](https://github.com/wkearn/TidalDischargeModels.jl/tree/v0.1.0).

+If you have questions on how to use this code to fit stage-discharge models, the best way to get in touch is to [open an issue](https://github.com/wkearn/TidalDischargeModels.jl/issues/new) on this repository.

 To install, first make sure you have a working installation of [Julia v0.5 on your system](http://julialang.org/downloads/).

 From the Julia prompt: